neajul/New-Dependencies/Notes/Unfiltered Notes.md

 # Structure

-- I don't hate the idea of quoting former Sandberg students!
+- I don't hate the idea of quoting former Sandberg students
+- Why are so many of my things from 2008?
+  - **using references from the wayback machine, what does that mean?**
+  - and what is going on today? it's not 2008 anymore
+- How much personal stories do I want to include?
+- logbook character is also in the dates that I mention.
+  - Sort chronological lol